Kitware/CMake/Help/command/if.rst

 * Both left and right hand arguments to `LESS`_, `GREATER`_, `EQUAL`_,
-  `LESS_EQUAL`_, and `GREATER_EQUAL`_, are independently tested to see if they are defined variables, if so their defined values are used otherwise the original value is used.
+  `LESS_EQUAL`_, and `GREATER_EQUAL`_, are independently tested to see if they are defined variables.
+If so, their defined values are used otherwise the original value is used.

 * Both left and right hand arguments to `STRLESS`_, `STRGREATER`_, `STREQUAL`_, `STRLESS_EQUAL`_, and `STRGREATER_EQUAL`_ are independently
-  tested to see if they are defined variables, if so their defined values are used otherwise the original value is used.
+  tested to see if they are defined variables.
+If so, their defined values are used otherwise the original value is used.

 * Both left and right hand arguments to `VERSION_LESS`_, `VERSION_GREATER`_, `VERSION_EQUAL`_, `VERSION_LESS_EQUAL`_, and
-  `VERSION_GREATER_EQUAL`_ are independently tested to see if they are defined variables, if so their defined values are used otherwise the original value is used.
+  `VERSION_GREATER_EQUAL`_ are independently tested to see if they are defined variables.
+If so, their defined values are used otherwise the original value is used.

-* The right hand argument to `NOT`_ is tested to see if it is a boolean constant, if so the value is used, otherwise it is assumed to be a variable and it is dereferenced.
+* The right hand argument to `NOT`_ is tested to see if it is a boolean constant.
+If so, the value is used, otherwise it is assumed to be a variable and it is dereferenced.

-* The left and right hand arguments to `AND`_ and `OR`_ are independently tested to see if they are boolean constants, if so they are used as such, otherwise they are assumed to be variables and are dereferenced.
+* The left and right hand arguments to `AND`_ and `OR`_ are independently tested to see if they are boolean constants.
+If so, they are used as such, otherwise they are assumed to be variables and are dereferenced.

 .. versionchanged:: 3.1